THE LIVING COMPOSERS PROJECT

 (b.
 1978, Tashkent).

-Uzbek composer of mostly stage, chamber and vocal works that have been performed in Europe and elsewhere; she is also active as an organist and pianist.
+Uzbek composer, now resident in Germany, of mostly stage, orchestral, chamber, and vocal works that have been performed in Asia, Europe and elsewhere.

+She has also held other posts.
 As an organist and pianist, she has performed standard répertoire, as well as many works by contemporary composers.
+She served as composer-in-residence at the Filarmonica Arturo Toscanini in Parma in 2022–23.

 In addition to the works listed below, she has composed film scores.